grafana/adventure/workshop.md

     ![Trace Metrics Exemplar](./img/workshop/exemplar.png)

-    Any of those open a window with the associated exemplar:
+    Any of those opens a window with the associated exemplar:

     ![Trace Metrics Exemplar Open](./img/workshop/exemplar-open.png)

-    And you can click the button `Query with tempo` to go to the full trace and the span for that metric.
+    You can click the `Query with tempo` button to view the full trace and the span for that metric.

     ![Trace Detail](./img/workshop/exemplar-trace.png)

-    In the example above, we would be able to see that the sword became enchanted/evil, when the player chose to accept the mysterious man offer.
+    In the example above, we would be able to see that the sword became enchanted/evil when the player chose to accept the mysterious man's offer.

     </p>
     </details>